Eocene–Oligocene extinction event: Glaciation

 Evidence points to the glaciation of Antarctica occurring in two steps, with the first step, the less pronounced and more modest step of the two, taking place at the Eocene-Oligocene boundary itself.
-This first step is referred to as EOT-1, which occurred approximately 34.1-33.9 Ma.
+This first step is referred to as EOT-1, which occurred around 34.1 to 33.9 million years ago.
 Carbon dioxide concentrations dropped from about 885 ppm to about 560 ppm.
-The Oligocene Oi-1 event, an oxygen isotope excursion that occurred around 33.55 Ma, was the second major pulse of Antarctic ice sheet formation.
+The Oligocene Oi-1 event, an oxygen isotope excursion that occurred around 33.55 million years ago, was the second major pulse of Antarctic ice sheet formation.

 These large climate changes have been linked to biotic turnovers.
 Even before the Eocene-Oligocene boundary itself, during the early Priabonian, extinction rates went up in connection with falling global temperatures.
-Radiolarians suffered major losses thanks to a decrease in nutrient availability in deep and intermediate waters.
+Radiolarians suffered major losses due to a decrease in nutrient availability in deep and intermediate waters.
 In the Gulf of Mexico, marine turnover is associated with climatic change, though the ultimate cause according to the study was not the drop in average temperatures themselves but colder winters and increased seasonality.

 On land, the increased seasonality brought on by this abrupt cooling caused the Grande Coupure faunal turnover in Europe.
 In the Ebro Basin, major aridification occurred amidst the Grande Coupure, suggesting causality.
 The remarkable cooling period in the ocean is correlated with pronounced mammalian faunal replacement within continental Asia as well.
 The Asian biotic reorganization events are comparable to the Grande Coupure in Europe and the Mongolian Remodeling of mammalian communities.